marineop/CAN_Bus_BitTimingCalculator/README.md

 	* Bus Length: According to your physical cable.
 	* Bus Propagation Delay: According to the cable datasheet or actual measurement.
 	* Transceiver Loop Delay: Check the CAN transceiver datasheet.
-	* CAN Controller IPT: Information Processing Timer.
+	* CAN Controller IPT: Information Processing Time.
 Check the datasheet of MCU.
 	* Clock Frequency: Check the system clock and PLL settings of MCU and firmware.

 2. CAN 2.0